-Two years later, however, the fact of Spike’s death would finally become public when LASD Lieutenant Joseph Garrido filed a whistleblower lawsuit alleging he had been severely and illegally retaliated against by Sheriff Villanueva for giving a campaign donation to one of Villanueva’s challengers, and for flagging a series of problems and alleged wrongdoing in the department’s Special Enforcement Bureau (SEB), which contains the LASD’s K-9 programs, and where Garrido has worked for more than a dozen years.
+Two years later, however, the fact of Spike’s death would finally become public when LASD Lieutenant Joseph Garrido filed a whistleblower lawsuit alleging he had been severely and illegally retaliated against by Sheriff Villanueva for flagging a series of problems and alleged wrongdoing in the department’s Special Enforcement Bureau (SEB), which contains the LASD’s K-9 programs, and where Garrido has worked for more than a dozen years.

 K-9 handlers, and those who supervise them, tend to be a close group, even beyond the boundaries of their specific agencies.

 Thus it wasn’t altogether surprising that Garrido first heard of Spike’s death from a friend outside the LASD, who was a K-9 handler who worked for an Orange County law enforcement agency.

 “I hear you lost a dog,” the OC officer said.

 Although there had been no official announcement, inside the LA County Sheriff’s SEB, the word spread quickly.